Liminality: Examples

 Twilight serves as a liminal time, between day and night—where one is "in the twilight zone, in a liminal nether region of the night".
 The title of the television fiction series The Twilight Zone makes reference to this, describing it as "the middle ground between light and shadow, between science and superstition" in one variant of the original series' opening.
-The name is from an actual zone observable from space in the place where daylight or shadow advances or retreats about the Earth.

 Noon and, more often, midnight can be considered liminal, the first transitioning between morning and afternoon, the latter between days.

 Within the years, liminal times include equinoxes when day and night have equal length, and solstices, when the increase of day or night shifts over to its decrease.
 This "qualitative bounding of quantitatively unbounded phenomena" marks the cyclical changes of seasons throughout the year.
 Where the quarter days are held to mark the change in seasons, they also are liminal times.

-New Year's Day, whatever its connection or lack of one to the astrological sky, is a liminal time.
-Customs such as fortune-telling take advantage of this liminal state.
-In a number of cultures, actions and events on the first day of the year can determine the year, leading to such beliefs as first-foot.
-Many cultures regard it as a time especially prone to hauntings by ghosts—liminal beings, neither alive nor dead.
+New Year's Day, whatever its connection or lack of one to the astrological sky, is widely regarded as a liminal time.
+Customs such as fortune-telling commonly make use of this transitional state.
+In many cultures, actions and events on the first day of the year are believed to influence the year ahead, as reflected in practices like first-foot.
+It is also considered a time particularly susceptible to hauntings by ghosts, understood as liminal beings—entities neither fully alive nor fully dead.

 In religion

-Christian worship
+Judeo-Christian worship

 Liminal existence can be located in a separated sacred space, which occupies a sacred time.
 Examples in the Bible include the dream of Jacob (Genesis 28:12–19) where he encounters God between heaven and earth and the instance when Isaiah meets the Lord in the temple of holiness (Isaiah 6:1–6).
 In such a liminal space, the individual experiences the revelation of sacred knowledge where God imparts his knowledge on the person.

 Worship can be understood in this context as the church community (or communitas or koinonia) enter into liminal space corporately.
 Religious symbols and music may aid in this process described as a pilgrimage by way of prayer, song, or liturgical acts.
 The congregation is transformed in the liminal space and as they exit, are sent out back into the world to serve.

+Judeo-Christian ministry

+In Liminal Reality and Transformational Power, Dr. Timothy Carson, curator of the Liminality Project, co-founder of the Guild for Engaged Liminality with Lisa Withrow and Jonathan Best, and co-founder The Liminality Press with Lisa Withrow, explores the outer and inner aspects of liminality, addressing the history of the discipline with mythological and psychological underpinnings, and an application of the concepts to theology, Biblical hermeneutics, symbolism, and practical applications for those engaged in religious leadership.